 Interested and qualified brokers/consultants who have demonstrated their ability at comparable local governments are invited to submit proposals.
 All questions or requests for information should be submitted to Christine David, Payroll & Benefits Specialist via email at cdavid@cityofmanchestertn.com

 Proposals will be accepted until 2:00 p.m.
 (CST) on Monday, January 8, 2024.
-Submittals relative to this Request for Proposal should be mailed addressed to:
+Submittals relative to this Request for Proposal should be mailed to:

 City of Manchester

-Attn: Christine David, Payroll and Benefit Specialist RFP Employment Benefit Broker Services
+Attn: RFP Employment Benefit Broker Services

 200 W. Fort Street